RadekVyM/SimpleToolkit/README.md

 builder.UseSimpleToolkit();
 ```

-The package also contains some useful helpers for managing the safe area of an application window.
-For example, there are helpers that allow you to force application content to be displayed behind system bars (status and navigation bars) on Android and iOS.
+This package also contains some useful helpers.
+For example, there are helpers that allow you to force application content to be displayed behind the system bars (status and navigation bars) on Android and iOS.

 See [documentation](./docs/SimpleToolkit.Core) for more information.